Nas: 1989–1994: Early career and Illmatic

-In 1994, Nas's debut album, Illmatic, was released.
+On April 19, 1994, Nas's debut album, Illmatic, was released.
 It featured production from Large Professor, Pete Rock, Q-Tip, LES and DJ Premier, as well as guest appearances from Nas's friend AZ and his father Olu Dara.
 The album spawned several singles, including "The World Is Yours", "It Ain't Hard to Tell", and "One Love".
 Shaheem Reid of MTV News called Illmatic "the first classic LP" of 1994.
 In 1994, Nas also recorded the song "One on One" for the soundtrack to the film Street Fighter.
 In his book To the Break of Dawn: A Freestyle on the Hip Hop Aesthetic, William Jelani Cobb writes of Nas's impact at the time:

 Nas, the poetic sage of the Queensbridge projects, was hailed as the second coming of Rakim—as if the first had reached his expiration date. [...]
 Nas never became 'the next Rakim,' nor did he really have to.
 Illmatic stood on its own terms.
 The sublime lyricism of the CD, combined with the fact that it was delivered into the crucible of the boiling East-West conflict, quickly solidified [his] reputation as the premier writer of his time.

 Illmatic was awarded best album of 1994 by The Source.
 Steve Huey of AllMusic described Nas's lyrics on Illmatic as "highly literate" and his raps "superbly fluid regardless of the size of his vocabulary", adding that Nas is "able to evoke the bleak reality of ghetto life without losing hope or forgetting the good times".
 About.com ranked Illmatic as the greatest hip-hop album of all time, and Prefix magazine praised it as "the best hip hop record ever made".